evkx/evkx.github.io/content/models/renault/megane/Megane_E-Tech_Techno/_index.md

 ## User interface and control

 Renault Megane E-Tech Techno has twin screens on a shared frame mounted with brackets on top of the dashboard.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is a [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
-The  screen behind the steering wheel on the left of the frame is 12,3 inches large.
-The touch screen at the right part of the shared frame is 12,3 inches large.
+The  screen behind the steering wheel mounted into the dashboard is 12,3 inches large.
+The touch screen on the dashboard's center  is 12 inches large.

 {{< sitefiguresized thumb="models/renault/megane/megane_e-tech_techno/screens_1_st.jpeg" title="Renault Megane E-Tech Techno" width="3000" height="2001"  >}}